Skip to main content

 Crucially, it exerts a powerful suppressive effect on the HPG axis.
 The CRH released by the hypothalamus directly inhibits the release of GnRH.
 This is a biological triage mechanism ∞ in a state of chronic stress, the body decides that reproduction and long-term vitality are less important than immediate survival.

-A compliant wellness program that encourages a stressed employee to engage in high-intensity interval training is, from a perspective, adding a significant physiological stressor to an already overburdened system, potentially worsening the suppression of the HPG axis and further lowering testosterone levels.
+A compliant wellness program that encourages a stressed employee to engage in high-intensity interval training is, from a systems biology perspective, adding a significant physiological stressor to an already overburdened system, potentially worsening the suppression of the HPG axis and further lowering testosterone levels.

 Crosstalk HPA and HPG Axis Interaction